 NavOn accepts payment by e-transfer, cheque, or credit card (5% surcharge applies for credit card payments).
 A monthly accounting of the status of the retainer will be provided.

 Mental health providers are not paid by the Ontario Health Insurance Program (OHIP).
 However, because we are psychologists, psychotherapists, and social workers, the costs for these services can sometimes be offset.

 - If you are employed, you may have coverage as part of your benefits.
 Even if you do not have benefits at your place of work, you can purchase extended health coverage through several insurance companies.

 - If you are a veteran or a member of the Canadian Armed Forces, you may have coverage.

 - Depending on your situation you may also be eligible for financial support through the Victim Quick Response Program, Jordan’s Principle, or the Non-insured Health Benefits Program.

 We will work with you to provide documentation needed for insurance companies or other financial support services.

 Our team will answer your questions about NavOn services, and provide information needed to make a referral.

-Parenting Coordination can be recommended by an arbitrator, judge, or parents can refer themselves and both parents must agree to the referral.
-For families in court, a meeting with all of the involved lawyers at the same time is often needed to better understand how NavOn can be most helpful to assist the family to move forward.
+Parenting Coordination can be recommended by an arbitrator, judge, or parents can refer themselves.
+Both parents must agree to the referral.
+For families in Court, a meeting with all of the involved lawyers at the same time is often needed to better understand how NavOn can be most helpful to assist the family to move forward.
 NavOn does not charge a fee for this initial meeting.